metantonio/hermes-wsl-ubuntu/Readme.md

 # Automatic installation

-If you are in WSL - Ubuntu, execute the following script to install CUDA, Hermes, llama.cpp and Camofox (you will be asked for sudo password)
+If you are in **Linux** or **macOS**, execute the following script to install CUDA (if applicable), Hermes, llama.cpp, Camofox and the Web UI.
+The script will automatically detect your platform.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/metantonio/hermes-wsl-ubuntu/master/setup-wsl.sh -o setup-wsl.sh && bash setup-wsl.sh